sbansal6/alpaca-mcp-server/README.md

 30. What was the latest trade price for NVDA?
 31. Show me the most recent quote for MSFT.
 32. Retrieve the last 100 trades for AMD.
-33. Show me intraday bars for AMZN from last Tuesday through last Friday.
+33. Show me 10-minute bars for SPY for the last 2 hours of the most recent trading session.
+34. Get 5-minute intraday bars for TSLA from 10:00 AM to 12:00 PM (ET) last Tuesday.

 ### Orders
-34. Show me all my open and filled orders from this week.
+35. Show me all my open and filled orders from this week.
-35. What orders do I have for AAPL?
+36. What orders do I have for AAPL?
-36. List all limit orders I placed in the past 3 days.
+37. List all limit orders I placed in the past 3 days.
-37. Filter all orders by status: filled.
+38. Filter all orders by status: filled.
-38. Get me the order history for yesterday.
+39. Get me the order history for yesterday.

 ### Watchlists
-39. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
+40. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
-40. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
+41. Update my "Tech Stocks" watchlist to include TSLA and AMZN.
-41. What stocks are in my "Dividend Picks" watchlist?
+42. What stocks are in my "Dividend Picks" watchlist?
-42. Remove META from my "Growth Portfolio" watchlist.
+43. Remove META from my "Growth Portfolio" watchlist.
-43. List all my existing watchlists.
+44. List all my existing watchlists.

 ### Asset Information
-44. Search for details about the asset 'AAPL'.
+45. Search for details about the asset 'AAPL'.
-45. List all tradeable US Large-cap stocks.
+46. List all tradable US large-cap stocks.
-46. Show me the top 5 tradable crypto assets by trading volume.
+47. Show me the top 5 tradable crypto assets by trading volume.
-47. Filter all assets with status 'active'.
+48. Filter all assets with status 'active'.
-48. Show me details for the stock with symbol 'GOOGL'.

 ### Combined Scenarios
 49. Get today's market clock and show me my buying power before placing a limit buy order for TSLA at $340.